 There are a ton of options out there for flatware to go with your set of dishes.
 We set out to find the flatware manufacturers that are making their forks, knives, spoons, and other utensils right here in the USA.
 We were surprised by the results of our research, which we’ve detailed below.
 Happy hunting for phenomenal flatware!

 Full List of Flatware Brands Made in the USA

-Among the over 20 different flatware companies that we looked at, only one produces all of their flatware in the U.S. – Liberty Tabletop.
 Liberty is the name brand of Sherrill Manufacturing, a family-owned and operated business run by Matt Roberts and Greg Owens.
-They’ve been producing American made flatware for over 100 years right out of their factory in Sherrill, NY (here are other great products made in New York).
+They’ve been producing American made flatware for over 100 years right out of their factory in Sherrill, NY.
 Their product quality is among the best, even compared to international manufacturers, because they take the time to make their flatware with high-quality materials (18-10 chromium/nickel stainless steel) that are also sourced from the United States, and test all of their steel to ensure no toxins are present and it meets all health and safety standards.

 How to Find Flatware Made in the USA

 More and more people are seeking out products made in the USA, especially when it comes to flatware.
 Not only does buying American-made flatware support local businesses, but it also helps ensure that the materials used are of the highest quality and safe.

 If you’re in the market for flatware, you may be wondering how to find items made in the USA.
 Here are a few tips to help you get started.